CoderBotOrg/frontend/README.md

 mv dist ../coderbot/
 ```

-At this point, the Flask backend server the built application at `/vue`.
+At this point, the Flask backend serves the built application at `/vue`.

+Another build value you may want to edit it's `assetsPublicPath` in `config/index.js`, which allows to serve the application from a subfolder.